mgalka/letsbioit/papers/03-python_luigi-slides.md

 _Tip_: use `result.stdout.split("\n")` to split the whole output into lines

 # Luigi
 ## What is Luigi
 Luigi is framework used for managing long running jobs and making sure the processing is fully executed.

+In server environment it also provides monitoring of the execution and dependency visualisation.

 ## Installation